 Mathematics

-The goal of the mathematics department at Trinity-Pawling is to educate students in the fundamental skills necessary for the study of mathematics, the physical and social sciences, and any subject that requires the use of logic, sequential reasoning, abstract thought, and problem solving.
+The goal of the Mathematics Department at Trinity-Pawling is to educate students in the fundamental skills necessary for the study of mathematics, the physical and social sciences, and any subject that requires the use of logic, sequential reasoning, abstract thought, and problem solving.
 Every student must successfully complete three years of study in mathematics.
 This may be accomplished through one of the course sequences outlined below.
 In all courses, students are required to use graphing calculators and other computer technology in their study of mathematics.

 Mathematics Courses

-- Math 7 • Middle School
+Math 7

-Math 7 • Middle School
+about Math 7

-Math 8 • Middle School
+Math 8

 Algebra 1